tethysplatform/tethys/docs/installation/production/docker/getting_started.rst

 **Last Updated:** November 2021

 To get started using Docker, you'll first need to install it.
 Docker provide excellent documentation for installation that can be found here: `Get Docker | Docker Documentation <https://docs.docker.com/get-docker/>`_.
-This tutorial provides shortcuts to installation instructions that are most relevant to Tethys app developers.
+This guide provides shortcuts to installation instructions that are most relevant to Tethys app developers.

 Install
 =======